mkaydin/pilab_containers/README.md

-I'll create a comprehensive GitHub README file for this Docker Container Installer script for Raspberry Pi OS, along with an SVG diagram showing the container system architecture.

 # Docker Container Installer for Raspberry Pi OS

 A powerful and user-friendly script to simplify Docker installation and container management on Raspberry Pi devices.